Kate Bosworth: Late 2000s

 Bosworth was cast as reporter Lois Lane in Bryan Singer's film Superman Returns (2006), which also starred her Beyond the Sea co-star Kevin Spacey as Lex Luthor, and newcomer Brandon Routh as Superman.
 It was a box office success and received mostly positive reviews.
-Bosworth's performance however, was not well received; Anthony Lane of The New Yorker wrote: "The new Lois Lane, Kate Bosworth, is not a patch on Margot Kidder, or, for that matter, on Teri Hatcher, in the TV series."
+Bosworth's performance, however, was not well received; Anthony Lane of The New Yorker wrote, "The new Lois Lane, Kate Bosworth, is not a patch on Margot Kidder, or, for that matter, on Teri Hatcher, in the TV series."
 San Francisco Chronicle film critic Mick LaSalle felt that Bosworth, at age 22, was too young to portray Lane, and that the climax did not "match the potential of the tiring 154 minute long film".
 Although Bosworth's performance was ambivalently received, she loved working on the movie.
-As she told Teen Vogue in August 2006, "You know how you have an experience, a time in your life when you feel you've come into your own?
-When you grow up a bit, and think, Now I get it? [...]
-That's how I feel.
-I feel a little bit more complete."
+In a candid interview with Teen Vogue published in the August 2006 issue, Bosworth expressed her deep affection for the film and described the experience as a transformative period in her life, where she felt a newfound sense of self and completeness.
 She was eventually nominated for worst supporting actress at the Razzie Awards for the part.
 The movie grossed $52 million on its opening weekend in North America and went on to earn $391 million worldwide.

 Bosworth starred as Louise in the psychological drama The Girl in the Park with Sigourney Weaver, Alessandro Nivola and Keri Russell, written and directed by Pulitzer Prize winner David Auburn in his directorial debut.
 It premiered at the 2007 Toronto International Film Festival, and was subsequently picked up by The Weinstein Company.
 Alissa Simon of Variety wrote that Bosworth "tries her best, but her character's too extremely drawn."
 Bosworth also filmed 21, an adaptation of the book Bringing Down the House, in early 2007 in Boston, Massachusetts and Las Vegas, Nevada, reuniting with co-star Kevin Spacey and director Robert Luketic.
 It garnered mixed reviews, with Joanne Kaufman of the Wall Street Journal concluding, "Very little adds up in 21."

 In 2006, she optioned the film rights to Catherine Hanrahan's novel Lost Girls and Love Hotels and was set to produce the project with filmmaker Nadia Connors.
-As of 2016, the project was at a standstill.
+It was finally made with Alexandra Daddario in the lead role.
 In 2010, she starred in The Warrior's Way, shot in New Zealand with Korean actor Jang Dong-gun and Geoffrey Rush.
 It was one of 2010's biggest box-office flops, grossing only slightly more than $11,000,000 worldwide against its $42 million budget.
 Bosworth has said about her roles, "I just don't do comfort zones."